 MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact Why MA in English Lit?
 Beyond gaining familiarity with major works of literature, with literary and critical trends and approaches, students in the MA in English Literature program hone their analytical skills, their critical competence, and their ability …

-Read more “Master of Arts in English Literature – Prospective Students”
+Read more “MA in English Literature – Prospective Students”

 A versatile education for an ever-changing world MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact The MA in English Literature at CCNY is an intellectually and culturally diverse urban program with robust international connections.
 It is home to a community of students who will go …